How Many Fish Can I Put in a 55-gallon Freshwater Tank?

 Keeping fish in an aquarium is a great hobby.
 Several advantages come with keeping fish too.
 It relieves stress, improves your health, and also makes your home or office more beautiful.

 Some people will find that the bigger the tank, the greater effect the aquarium has.
-One of the most popular sizes for a big tank is a 55-gallon tank.
-The easiest tank to start is a freshwater tank.
+One of the most popular sizes for a big tank is a 55 gallon tank.
+The easiest tank to start with is a freshwater tank.

 However, it is not as simple as this as many other factors will also influence this decision.
-For instance, having a 55-gallon freshwater tank does not mean that you will feel it with 55 gallons of water.
+For instance, having a 55 gallon freshwater tank does not mean that you will fill it with 55 gallons of water.

 This will also influence the number of fish that it can contain.
 Also, the type of fish you want to put in the aquarium will determine the number that it will contain.
-For instance, it will be easier to put smaller fish in a large number than to put bigger fish.
+For instance, it will be easier to add smaller fish in a large number than bigger fish.

-As much as a 55-gallon tank allows you to keep much fish, you should not fill the tank to its full capacity.
+As much as a 55 gallon tank allows you to keep many fish, you should not fill the tank to its full capacity.

-A good population of fish to keep in an aquarium will be about 4-5 bottom-dwelling fish together with about 2 algae eaters.
+A good population of fish to keep in an aquarium of this size that will help with pollutants is about 4-5 bottom-dwelling fish together with 2 algae eaters.

 It is best to keep fish that can live together without fighting each other.
-Some fish are aggressive and keeping such gentle fish will be detrimental.
+Some fish are aggressive and keeping gentler fish will be detrimental.
 The more active fish will bully the gentle ones and may even kill them.
-You can keep fish such as rainbow fish, tetras or female bettas that can live peacefully with other fish.
+You can keep fish such as rainbow fish, tetras, or female bettas that can live peacefully with other fish.

 Water Filters in a Freshwater Tank